 The theatre that produces a new play often contributes to the future development of the piece.
 It illustrates to the playwright what works or doesn’t work.
 The interpretations of the director and the actors may reveal insights into the work that even the playwright didn’t know were there.
 A first production allows the playwright to discover what may need to be rewritten to make it more effective.

 AACT NewPlayFest 2020

-Become an AACT NewPlayFest 2020 Producing Theatre
+AACT NewPlayFest 2020 Producing Theatres

 AACT selects member theatres to produce the winning plays.
 Producing Theatres will be responsible for providing a fully realized, world premiere production, and for bringing in the playwright for workshopping the script and a performance.

-Submit a Script for AACT NewPlayFest 2020
+Scripts for AACT NewPlayFest 2020